AlmogChn/Tsunami/README.md

 # Description of the files in the REPO

-1. **Jenkinsfile** - Runs the scan & Used to add / remove servers from list and run the fel
+1. **Jenkinsfile** - Runs the scan & Used to add / remove servers from list.

 2. **Dockerfile**, **docker-compose.yml**, **flaskdtime.py** - Used separately, and not as part of the Pipeline.
 Their purpose is to run a container in a separate EC2 (which we are scanning - already installed on 3.127.66.246).